SetProtocol/STIPS/STIPS/STIP-005.md

 6. After burning 10 SetTokens, DIM reads SetToken’s *externalPositionUnit* and calculates the usdc *componentQuantity* to return to user

-7. DIM resolves the equity position by calling PerpModule’s *externalPositionHook* which calls the PerpAdapter’s redeem hook implementation
+7. DIM resolves the equity position by calling PerpModule’s *componentRedeemHook* which calls the PerpAdapter’s redeemHook implementation

 8. PerpAdapter calls *PerpProtocol.withdraw(setToken, componentQuantity)*

-9. PerpProtocol calls *USDC.transfer(setToken, componentQuantity)* converting correct amount of  SetToken’s USDC external position into a USDC default position.
+9. PerpProtocol calls *USDC.transfer(setToken, componentQuantity)* to transfer USDC from Protocol back to SetToken.

 10. DIM calls SetToken to transfer *componentQuantity* amount of USDC from SetToken to User